NguyenQuocThong2603/Nguyen-Quoc-Thong/src/problem5/README.md

 1. **Build and start the services**

-   Run this command in the terminal
+   Run this command in this folder terminal

    ```bash
    docker-compose up -d